remance/Royal-Ordains/readme.md

 - **Programming**: New features, improve current ones, code optimisation/improvement
 - **Asset Creation**: UI, character, effect art, sound effect, music
-- **Historical stuffs**: Medieval art reference, writing, sources, correction, improvements
+- **Historical stuffs and Ideas**: Medieval art reference, writing, improvements, and other ideas
 - **Quality Assurance**: Code documentation, game balancing, bugs fix, feedbacks

 Note: All the new and current untested development are done on "dev" branch.
 The main branch is for a somewhat stable version of the game.